Smart Grid Architectural Model (SGAM)

 Urban Stebljaj @ Svetlobne iluzije

-By employing machine learning, it is possible to collect and analyze real-time data from complex systems with renewable and non-renewable sources, supporting energy-efficient decision-making while maintaining stability.
+By employing advanced sensors and machine learning, it is possible to collect and analyze real-time data from complex systems with renewable and non-renewable sources, supporting energy-efficient decision-making while maintaining stability.
 By assimilating historical data on power fluctuations and weak spots, the grid can seamlessly and autonomously respond to significant energy spikes and events.
 The grid's parameters are automatically adjusted to optimally rebalance the load when adding new energy producers such as solar farms or when consumers plug-in small electric cars.

 May represent a barrier to people, especially women, who are not used to the required technological literacy, thus possibly resulting in social stigma, embarrassment, shame, etc.